scalpelspace/pyblasher/README.md

 1. If not done so already, download the Silicon
    Labs's [VCP CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers).
 2. _**For modified boards:**_ Short the `BOOT0 jumper` to raise BOOT0.
-3. Connect your desktop computer to the Momentum USB-C.
+3. Connect your desktop computer to the dev board's USB-C.
 4. Run PyBlasher.
 5. PyBlasher should find the connected port automatically at the top.
     1. `COMxx` for Windows.
     2. `/dev/tty.usbserial-*` for macOS.
     3. `/dev/ttyUSB*` for Linux.

-    - **If not found**, reconnect the Momentum USB-C and click the `Refresh ports` button.
+    - **If not found**, reconnect to the dev board's USB-C and click the `Refresh ports` button.
     - If there is more than 1 board connected, you can click the top button and cycle through the port options.